Dogs For Sale Sydney

 Common Questions to Ask your Dog Breeder

-For many potential buyers, resisting a cute puppy is difficult.
-This, however, doesn’t mean you should refrain from asking your seller the right questions.
-An ethical breeder will be more than glad to answer any questions you may have regarding the dog of your choice.
+For many potential buyers, resisting a cute dog is tough.
+However, this doesn’t mean you should avoid questioning your seller.
+An ethical breeder will gladly address any inquiries regarding your chosen dog.

 When meeting the dam, see if she has an excellent temperament, appears healthy, and is clean.
 Look for positive characteristics that her offspring might inherit from her.
 She should be at least over a year old but not too old.